rafacmartins/rafacmartins.github.io/_pages/contact.md

 permalink: /contact/
 ---

-I'm always looking for new things to do and learn so if you are interested in any part of my work, please contact me using the information below.
+I'm constantly seeking new activities and learning opportunities, so if you're interested in any aspect of my work, please reach out to me using the contact information provided below.

-- Email: tomaschor[at]gmail.com
+- Email: rafamartins[at]usp.br